Trump taps Cuban American Marco Rubio to lead the US State Department

 — Marco Rubio (@marcorubio) November 13, 2024

-Trump also tapped former Democratic congresswoman Tulsi Gabbard to serve as director of national intelligence, a powerful position that sits atop the nation’s spy agencies and acts as the president’s top intelligence adviser.
+Trump also tapped former Democratic Congresswoman Tulsi Gabbard to serve as director of national intelligence, a powerful position that sits atop the nation’s spy agencies and acts as the president’s top intelligence adviser.

 “I know Tulsi will bring the fearless spirit that has defined her illustrious career to our intelligence community, championing our constitutional rights and securing peace through strength,” Trump said in a statement.

-Gabbard is a veteran who served for more than two decades in the Army National Guard fand deployed to Iraq and Kuwait.
-But she doesn’t have the typical intelligence experience of past officeholders.
+Gabbard is a veteran who served for more than two decades in the Army National Guard and was deployed to Iraq and Kuwait.
+But she does not have the typical intelligence experience of past officeholders.
 She sought the Democratic nomination for president in 2020 on a progressive platform and her opposition to US involvement in foreign military conflicts.

 After leaving the Democratic Party, she became increasingly critical of President Joe Biden and his administration and grew popular among conservatives, often appearing on far-right TV and radio shows, where she became known for supporting isolationist policies and showing disdain for “wokeness”.